FriendsOfSymfony/FOSRestBundle/README.md

 Your custom decoder service must use a class that implements the ``FOS\RestBundle\Decoder\DecoderInterface``.

-### Format listener
+### Router Listener

-The Request format listener attempts to determine the best format for the request based on the Request's Accept-Header and the format priority configuration.
+The Request router listener attempts to determine the best format for the request based on the Request's Accept-Header and the format priority configuration.
 This way it becomes possible to leverage Accept-Headers to determine the request format, rather than a file extension (like foo.json).